Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Can't sign in4

-Use Support only if your manager tells you to or you cannot access the app.
+- Use the Support Center only if your manager tells you to or you cannot access the app.
+Start with quick help, then attach a screenshot if you need a person.

 Keep it simple